DGeisz/lean4_razor/README.md

   to formally prove statements about algorithms written in Razor
 - Good tooling, including language server support, a debugger, syntax + semantic highlighting, built-in testing environment.

+# Roadmap

+During initial development, we'll be working directly in a fork of lean.

+Eventually we will move Razor into it's own repo outside of the lean repo.

+The reason we have this here for the time being is that much of the code that's required to write Razor will be _very_ similar to Lean's own code.
+As such, it will be very useful as a reference to understand how we ought to build different patterns.

+# Code Organization

+The main Razor implementation lives in `src/Lean/Razor/*`